-Dr. Widegren attended The Colorado College as an undergraduate, and graduated with a B.A. in chemistry.
+Dr. Widegren attended The Colorado College and graduated with a B.A. in chemistry.
 During the summers he did undergraduate research with Professor John L. Falconer in the Chemical Engineering Department at the University of Colorado.
 This undergraduate research focused on photocatalytic oxidations on titanium dioxide.
 Dr. Widegren's graduate studies were done in the Chemistry Department at Colorado State University with Professor Richard G. Finke.
 His Ph.D. thesis focused on the synthesis and catalytic properties of metal nanoparticles.
 After graduate school, he spent a year as a visiting professor at Adams State College, where he taught classes in general and analytical chemistry.
 Then Dr. Widegren accepted a NRC Postdoctoral Fellowship to study the properties of ionic liquids at NIST with postdoctoral advisor, Dr. Joseph W. Magee.
 He was subsequently hired as a permanent employee of NIST, and has been working for Dr. Thomas J. Bruno since that time.
 Dr. Widegren has published about 40 scientific articles on a wide variety of topics.
-Dr. Widegren is currently the NMR Facility Manager and the Division Safety Representative for the Applied Materials and Chemicals Division, is co-chair of the Boulder Laboratories Postdoctoral Poster Symposium, and president of the Board of Directors of the Commerce Children's Center.
+Dr. Widegren is currently the NMR Facility Manager, the Group Safety Representative for the Experimental Properties of Fluids Group, and co-chair of the Boulder Laboratories Postdoctoral Poster Symposium.
 Outside of work, Dr. Widegren enjoys spending time with his wife and three daughters.
-He is an enthusiastic oenophile and gardener.
+He is an enthusiastic gardener and beekeeper.

 Vapor Pressure of Low Volatility Compounds:

-Dr. Widegren is involved in a variety of research activities.
-One of the most extensive is the measurement of vapor pressures for low-volatility compounds.
+Another important area of Dr. Widegren’s research is the measurement of vapor pressures for low-volatility compounds.
 This work has included measurements on taggants for explosives (where vapor pressures are important for detection), biodiesel esters (where vapor pressures are needed for bio-refinery design), and organic aerosol formers (where vapor pressures are needed for climate modeling).
 The technique used to make these vapor pressure measurements is the concatenated gas saturation method.

 Thermal Stability of Fuels: